Ted's Hiking World Sierra Point

 §: This unpublicized gem is not for everyone.
 Do not attempt it unless you are reasonably energetic and sure of foot.
 Albeit less than a mile each way off the beaten path, this is one of the steepest and roughest trails in my experience.

 What a difference a little elevation gain can make!
-Seeing the lookout from the lower trail isn't quite the same as being there.
-Assuming that you meet the fitness criteria, Sierra Point will reward you with the best waterfall vista in Yosemite Park, which automatically ranks it as one of the finest viewpoints in the world.
-Blue skies, and greater success with my shortcutting effort, would have earned this trek a top rating.
+Seeing the lookout from the lower trail is not the same as being there.
+Assuming that you meet the fitness criteria, Sierra Point will reward you with the most unique waterfall vista in Yosemite Park.
+Blue skies and greater success with my shortcutting effort would have earned this trek a top rating.

 Go Back